dcastello-data/tucuvi-data-chat/tucuvi_data_organizational.md

 This dashboard is shared with the Comunidad de Valencia to track the metrics of the DANA project, an emergency response initiative addressing the impact of a climate disaster.
 It highlights critical data and progress to support effective disaster management.

-# THM usage
+# Tucuvi Dashboard usage

-This section provides key insights into the usage patterns of the THM application, answering important questions such as:
+This section provides key insights into the usage patterns of the Tucuvi Dashboard web application, answering important questions such as:

-- **How are our users using THM?**
+- **How are our users using Tucuvi Dashboard?**

     Analyze user engagement, including the features they interact with and the frequency of their usage.

-- **Which users are the most active?**
+- **Which users are the most active in Tucuvi Dashboard?**

     Identify the most active users based on their activity levels.

-- **How many active users do we have?**
+- **How many active users do we have in Tucuvi Dashboard?**

     Track the number of active users over time to understand user base growth and engagement.